The nuclear sector needs a broad range of educational backgrounds and skills to work in all areas throughout the nuclear lifecycle.

-Together, the areas of new build, plant maintenance, fuel cycle, decommissioning and deep geological waste disposal will require a new generation of nuclear engineers and scientists.
-Because it is some years since the UK has built a new nuclear power station, and so has not been recruiting staff at a high rate, the UK nuclear workforce has an older average age than the average age of the total UK workforce, with a higher percentage expected to retire over the next 15 years.
-To meet these demands, the UK universities with nuclear expertise have developed programmes for both undergraduates and postgraduates – both taught courses and opportunities for research.
+Together the areas of new build, plant maintenance, fuel cycle, decommissioning and deep geological waste disposal will require a new generation of nuclear engineers and scientists.
+As the UK hasn’t built a new nuclear plant in some years, the sector has an older than average age of total UK workforce, with many expected to retire in the coming years.

 The Smallpeice Trust (an educational charity), Urenco (the company which enriches uranium for fuel in the UK) and the National Nuclear Laboratory are supporting an annual residential course at the University of Manchester for two hundred 14-16 year olds who are interested in a career in the nuclear industry; NNL also supports a Smallpeice residential course at Lancaster University.

 Supported by the Nuclear Institute, the Universities of Manchester, Liverpool and York provide an annual training day on nuclear technologies for schoolteachers.

 Urenco has launched primary school workshops which offer a fun and interactive way to learn about the scientific processes behind uranium enrichment.
 This is being done through the character Richie Enrichment who helps the children find out where their energy comes from, and how it is created.

 The Young Generation Network was founded to enable the exchange of knowledge and awareness of the industry between older and younger generations.
 It aims to encourage young people within the nuclear industry to stay within the field and provide a resource for the future.